Jvdelft/Master-First-Year/README.md

 # IoT Enabled Exoskeleton
 My Master 1 project was focused on enabling an exoskeleton to be connected to the internet through cellular connectivity for remote and real-time monitoring and control.
 It was divided into several parts.
-The first was the coding and designing of the electronic circuit using an Arduino, sensors and cellular connectivity modules.
+The first was the coding and designing of the electronic circuit using an Arduino, sensors and cellular connectivity modules (and interface with MATLAB were the exoskeleton was working).
 Another one was the construction of real-time servers on a Rasberry Pi for receiving and sending messages to the exoskeleton.
 Finally, an interface was needed to send and read the messages on a computer remotely.
 The three parts were built and assembled.
 To see the results, please have a look at the report and presentation (the latter has several videos of the results).